 Another task I’ll need to make happen over the next ten years will be to start actually planning for retirement.
 Some things like getting health insurance will be critical.
 I’ll also need to start the money withdrawal plan.
 In a post in the near future, I’ll talk about Roth IRA conversion ladders which will almost certainly be the critical key to accessing money in my 401(k) before age 59½.

-And although I’ve done some good planning to know when I can be financially free, I want a second opinion. 🙂 I’ll be testing out Personal Capital‘s new Retirement Planner shortly and I’ll let you know what I find out.
+And although I’ve done some good planning to know when I can be financially free, I want a second opinion. 🙂 I’ll be testing out Empower (formerly Personal Capital)‘s new Retirement Planner shortly and I’ll let you know what I find out.

 I’m sure there are plenty of things I’ve forgotten to include, but ten years is a long time span so I’m sure this list will change plenty over the next few years.

 Let me know what you think and thanks for reading!